professav/project1.newrepo/README.md

 **Approach and Methodology:**

-Started with project ideation, sourcing data & transforming it manually to the usable CSV file.
-Then used Power BI to quickly assess the feasibility of the downloaded downloaded dataset into an excel tab separated values.
-Further took Python to explore, clean and analyze the data.
+Started with project ideation, sourcing data & transforming it using excel and python to a usable dataframe and csv file.
+Then used Power BI to quickly gather insights on the downloaded  dataset and assess the feasibility of our hypothesis.
+Python was used for formatting and exploratory data analysis.
 The new layout was stored as a standard
-CSV file and Github for code repository.
-Finally built visualizations with Jupyter Notebook and Google Collab.
-Both top-down and bottom-up approachs were adopted to come up with a narrative, synthesizing information/charts, and ensuring they answer the questions we set out to address. bls.govbls.gov
+CSV file that was read into our code as a dataframe.
+Github was used for code repository, presentation deck and README file.
+Finally built visualizations using Google Collab.
+Both top-down and bottom-up approachs were adopted to define the narrative, synthesizing of information/charts, and ensuring they answer the questions we set out to address.

+bls.govbls.gov
 Databases, Tables & Calculators by Subject (12 kB) https://www.bls.gov/data/#employment